 Will gel batteries have issues when charging?

 Not really, though there are some rules you need to follow.
-One is charging them at a slower rate in order to prevent excess gas from collecting inside the battery, and the second is charging them at lower voltages than an ordinary battery (about 2/10ths less) to prevent the gel from turning porous.
+One charges them slower to prevent excess gas from collecting inside the battery, and the second charge them at lower voltages than an ordinary battery (about 2/10ths less) to prevent the gel from turning porous.